TTTT101/Stock-Portfolio-Optimization-wt-CVXPY-/README.md

 ## Data Description

 Assuming you plan to invest in Apple, Microsoft, Amazon, Google, and Ndivia the first step is to gather historical market data.
 Using the _yfinance_ package, we retrieved daily closing prices for these stocks over the past 10 years.
 As of February 10, 2025, the dataset consists of 2,541 rows and 5 columns, representing the daily closing prices for each stock.
-Depending on your capital allocation cadency strategy, you can change the data range to just monthly.
+Depending on your capital allocation cadency strategy, you can change the data range to just months.

 <img width="504" alt="Screenshot 2025-02-16 at 5 18 10 PM" src="https://github.com/user-attachments/assets/e52251e2-9700-4d4a-980e-c5a0b947d6b5" />